Documentation Index

 Overview

 Device Pairing & Discovery enables ArgentOS to operate across multiple devices on the same network.
 The system uses Bonjour (mDNS/DNS-SD) for automatic gateway discovery and a structured pairing workflow for device registration with role-based access tokens.
+This system answers two questions:- Discovery: Where is the ArgentOS gateway running on this network?

 - Pairing: Is this device authorized to connect?